Obituary of Reverend John Osborne Reed, Jr.

 Joe never met a stranger.
 His primary goal in life was leading people to the Lord – wherever he was – in church, of course, but also in jails, hospitals, nursing homes, waiting rooms, doctors’ offices, restaurants, standing in line and even from his own deathbed.
 He hardly ever met anyone without asking, “Do you know Jesus?”

-To send flowers to the family of Reverend John Reed, Jr., please visit Tribute Store
+To send flowers to the family or plant a tree in memory of Reverend John Reed, Jr., please visit Tribute Store